BilbyHouse/Beast-Hunter/RULES.md

 Play continues until a player wins by reaching 9 points.

 Will the Hunter slay the Beasts?
-Or will they become the hunted?
+Or will the Hunter become the hunted?

 #### game materials